Glengarriff to Castletownbere

 This route is quite well way-marked.
 Detailed route notes and GPS data will be provided for you via the Macs Adventure App.
 Further information will be provided upon receipt of your booking.
 As some of these areas are quite remote it is advisable that you are a regular walker in this kind of environment.

 Our itineraries are graded moderate overall.
 However depending on the itinerary this can be anywhere between easy to moderate and moderate to strenuous.
 These itineraries are suitable for regular walkers but you will need to be physically fit as there are some steep climbs.
 The terrain consists of mainly quiet tarmac roads, bog roads, cliff and woodland paths and open moorland, some sections of which can be quite rough and remote.
-During rainy weather some of the trails can be very muddy, so be prepared to get your boots wet and wear very good walking and waterproof boots.
+During rainy weather some of the trails can be very muddy, boggy and waterlogged, so be prepared to get your boots wet and wear very good quality walking and waterproof boots.
 Wearing gaiters is also a good option.
 As there are no “public rights of way” in Ireland you will need to expect some road walking.
 The roads that the Beara Way follows are generally very quiet and sometimes farm tracks but you will have to walk on tarmac every day as there is no avoiding this.
 However this in no way creates a negative experience, it is just what you have to expect when you walk in Ireland.

 Daily door to door transfers are included in the price of your trip.
 We ask you to keep your baggage to a maximum of 1 bag per person (maximum weight 20kg)

 Getting to Glengariff/Castletownbere